-Clearly delineated procedures for working together-well defined roles and responsibilities, and effective communication processes-are fundamental for the smooth functioning of the organization, and help to minimize confusion and conflict during the decision-making process.
+Clearly delineated procedures for working together-well defined roles and responsibilities, and effective communication processes-are fundamental for the smooth functioning of the organization and help to minimize confusion and conflict during the decision-making process.
 It is important that each CEOS entity, such as the Plenary, SIT, Working Group (WG) or Virtual Constellation (VC), uses a reliable mechanism to make decisions.

 To ensure proper consideration of the various issues of interest to internal and external CEOS stakeholders, CEOS has identified three categories of strategic and organizational activities.
 These categories are shown in Table 3-1 and represent activities concerning external interfaces, internal CEOS operations, and actions at the working level (e.g., WG and VC activities).
 For each activity category, Table 3-1 also shows example decisions, relevant reference documents, the decision maker, and the appropriate meeting where each decision is made.
 Principals are required to make decisions regarding activities that impact an external interface or internal CEOS operations.
 Decisions regarding activities that interface with external organizations require consideration by Principals at the CEOS Plenary meeting.
 Most other decisions requiring input from Principals can be made at either the Plenary or the SIT Meeting, depending on the topic.
-WG and VC leadership (WG Chairs and VC Co-leads) will make decisions regarding working-level WG or VC activities in consultation with the CEOS Chair (WGs) or SIT Chair (VCs).
+WG and VC leadership (WG Chairs and VC co-leads) will make decisions regarding working-level WG or VC activities in consultation with the CEOS Chair (WGs) or SIT Chair (VCs).
 Working-level decisions will be made at WG and VC meetings.
 Additional details concerning decision criteria, the consideration of new activities, consideration of current activities, and a process for consensus decision making are described below.

-ACTIVITY CATEGORY EXAMPLE DECISIONS REFERENCE DOCUMENTS DECISION MAKERS DECISION MEETING External Interface or "Outward facing" Current: Evaluate need for GEO Societal Benefit Area Coordinators in CEOS CEOS Strategic Guidance document Principals Plenary New: CEOS responses to GEO, Global Climate Observing System (GCOS), and United Nations Framework Convention on Climate Change (UNFCCC) New CEOS-CGMS (Coordination Group for Meteorological Satellites) Working Group on Climate Principals Plenary Internal Current: Continue support to an ad hoc activity for another year CEOS Strategic Guidance document, CEOS ToRs, and CEOS Principals Plenary or SIT Meeting New: Establishment of a new Ad Hoc Team Establishment of a new VC Work Plan Working Level Current: Termination of an activity in the current WG/VC Work Plan due to insufficient Agency support WG and VC ToRs, VC Process Paper, and WG/VC Work Plans WG/VC leadership (after appropriate consultation with CEOS Chair [WGs] or SIT Chair [VCs]) WG/VC meetings New: New data operability activity New combined data product from two VC missions
+ACTIVITY CATEGORY EXAMPLE DECISIONS REFERENCE DOCUMENTS DECISION MAKERS DECISION MEETING External Interface or "Outward facing" Current: Evaluate need for GEO Societal Benefit Area Coordinators in CEOS CEOS Strategic Guidance document Principals Plenary New: CEOS responses to GEO, Global Climate Observing System (GCOS), and United Nations Framework Convention on Climate Change (UNFCCC) New CEOS-CGMS (Coordination Group for Meteorological Satellites) Working Group on Climate Principals Plenary Internal Current: Continue support to an ad hoc activity for another year CEOS Strategic Principals Guidance document, CEOS ToRs, and CEOS Work Plan Plenary or SIT Meeting New: Establishment of a new Ad Hoc Team Establishment of a new VC Working Level Current: Termination of an activity in the current WG/VC Work Plan due to insufficient Agency support WG and VCWG/VCToRs, VC ProcessleadershipPaper, and(afterWG/VC WorkappropriatePlansconsultationwith CEOSChair [WGs] orSIT Chair [VCs]) WG/VC meetings New: New data operability activity New combined data product from two VC missions Chair [WGs] or